May 8, 2025

 Stanford offers numerous dual degree programs, including:

 Stanford also offers departmental dual degrees through the School of Education and the Program in Environment and Resources.
-If you want to be a doctor who also serves in local government, or a researcher who teaches community classes, Stanford can help prepare you for various career paths.
+If you want to be a doctor who serves in local government or a researcher who teaches community classes, Stanford can prepare you for various career paths.

 Stanford Medical School Admissions Statistics & Process

-Stanford emphasizes their holistic application process, meaning the admissions committee considers all elements before making a decision.
-They aim to consider each applicant’s circumstances and experiences through each review.
+Stanford emphasizes their holistic application process, meaning the admissions committee considers all elements before deciding who to admit.
+They aim to evaluate each applicant’s circumstances and experiences through each review.
 This process recognizes that not all students have had the same work or educational opportunities.

 Stanford Med Application Process

-The first step of the application process is to complete the American Medical College Application Service (AMCAS) application.
-The AMCAS application opens in May.
+The first step in the application process is to complete the American Medical College Application Service (AMCAS) application, which opens in May.

 The second step is to submit the Stanford Supplemental Application, which consists of an application fee and personal essays.
 The AAMC offers a fee assistance program for those who cannot afford application fees.
 The third step is interviews, which occur on a rolling basis from September through March.